frederic-perez/AmE-dictionary/data/idioms.md

 __brass monkeys__ Very cold weather.
 __breach of etiquette__ A violation of established social norms or expectations, especially as relates to polite society or specific professions. _In an unexpected breach of etiquette, she announced her candidacy before the governor officially resigned._
 __break a leg__ _interj_ :three: Good luck!
 (A special theatrical way of wishing a performer good luck.
 Saying “good luck” is considered by actors to be a jinx.) _“Break a leg!” shouted the stage manager to the heroine.
 Let’s all go and do our best.
 Break a leg!_
-__break the bank__ To be very expensive.
+__break the bank__ :two: To be very expensive.
 The phrase is often used in the negative to convey the opposite. _I don’t have enough money to go on a vacation right now; I’m afraid it would break the bank._
 __break the ice__ To make people who have not met before feel more relaxed with each other.
 __break your back__ To work extremely hard.
 __break your duck__ To do something for the first time.